bschaatsbergen/terraformbyexample/content/posts/modules.md

 In the next section we will learn how to use variables and how they can help us to create logical abstractions from our Terraform modules.

+Want to learn more about Modules?
+[Check out the docs](https://www.terraform.io/language/modules).

 **Continue to [Variables](../variables)**